 Social Structure

 They live in pairs or in small family groups, although they forage for food independently.
 Dominant males have territory that overlaps with several different females, and they will defend this territory from other males.
-Like other galagoes, male members of this species coat their hands and feet with their own urine to spread their scent throughout their territory as well as on the fur of other galagoes in their social group.
+Like other galagos, male members of this species coat their hands and feet with their own urine to spread their scent throughout their territory as well as on the fur of other galagos in their social group.

 Reproduction and Development

-Southern lesser galagoes are polygynous, meaning that a dominant male will often mate with several different females that live inside of his territory.
+Southern lesser galagos are polygynous, meaning that a dominant male will often mate with several different females that live inside of his territory.
 Mating seasons occur twice per year, with females giving birth either in January and February or October and November.
 Females usually produce sets of twins, and are capable of giving birth twice in a year.
 They build leafy nests inside of tree hollows and cavities and keep their babies inside these nests.
 Males do not help raise the young.

 Babies are born with their eyes open and are mobile after about 11 days.
 The mother will hide her babies in a tangle of vegetation while she forages for food.
 They are weaned after about 90 days and are ready to venture out on their own when they reach sexual maturity at 9 or 10 months old.